 Ethan Coen to direct a travel comedy about two lesbian friends

-Los Angeles (USA), Aug 10 (EFE).- The American filmmaker Ethan Coen will return to work alone directing a comedy about the road trip of two lesbian friends, the specialized press in Hollywood reported on Wednesday.
+American filmmaker Ethan Coens will return to work alone directing a comedy about the road trip of two lesbian friends, the specialized press reported on Wednesday in Hollywood.

-This officially untitled film will start production in the fall and already has actresses Margaret Qualley (“Once Upon a Time… in Hollywood”) and Geraldine Viswanathan (“The Gallery of Broken Hearts”) to play the leading roles.
+This film, which is officially untitled, will begin production in the fall and already has the actresses Margaret Qualey (Once Upon a Time in Hollywood) Y Geraldine Viswanathan (The Broken Hearts Gallery) to play the leading roles.

 The plot is based on the story of a young woman who travels from Philadelphia to Miami by road with her friend exploring new environments and her sexuality until a mysterious briefcase and a severed head interrupt her adventure.

-Ethan Coen wrote the screenplay for this film with his wife, editor-director Tricia Cooke, drawing inspiration from a story created by iconic cameraman Russ Meyer in the early 2000s.
+Ethan Coen wrote the script for this film with his wife, the editor and director Tricia Cookedrawing inspiration from a story created by iconic videographer Russ Meyer in the early 2000s.

 Rumors of the Coens’ “divorce” have been circulating since last year and have intensified again with Ethan’s new film project of his own.

-However, he stated in an interview in May that he is not ruling out a reunion with his brother on the big screen because “no decision is final.”
-EFE
+However, he stated in an Associated Press interview in May that he is not ruling out a reunion with his brother on the big screen because “no decision is final.”